nomads-pipa/bot/readme.md

 - **Daily Tide Data Updates**: Fetches and sends tide extremes data for Praia de Pipa at a scheduled time every day.
 - **Daily Astronomical Data Updates**: Fetches and sends sun/moon rising and seting times
 - **Daily Surfing Conditions**: Fetches and sends surfing conditions for Praia do Madeiro
+- **Daily Rain Forecast**: Fetches and sends alert for the day in case of rain forecast
 - **UV Index**: Fetches on !uv command the current UV index for the hour
 - **Automatic Reconnection**: If the bot disconnects, it attempts to reconnect automatically.